-To adapt to these trends as well as existing operational challenges such as the tight manpower situation in Singapore, SLA has been pushing and curating initiatives for logistics companies to improve business productivity through digitalisation such as RPA, e-invoicing and e-payments, and working together with logistics technology companies to encourage members to adopt digital technologies to improve vehicle routing and fleet management, as well as to monitor and actively manage driver fatigue.
+To adapt to these trends as well as existing operational challenges such as the tight manpower situation in Singapore, the Singapore Logistics Association has been pushing and curating initiatives for logistics companies to improve business productivity through digitalisation such as RPA, e-invoicing and e-payments, and working together with logistics technology companies to encourage members to adopt digital technologies to improve vehicle routing and fleet management, as well as to monitor and actively manage driver fatigue.

 We are also encouraging members to collaborate and band together to optimise their resources and orchestrate an efficient and comprehensive fulfilment network, as well as for members to leverage logtech and join digital platforms enabling end to end supply chain orchestration and resource sharing, so that they can digitally connect and collaborate with other stakeholders in the logistics workflow to receive up-to-date visibility of ship schedules, port and road traffic conditions.

 Have you got any projects in the pipeline you wish to highlight?